American Knife and Tool Institute

 Concealment

 The Nebraska criminal code does not define concealment.
-The standard which has been stated by the Nebraska Supreme Court is ‘ordinary observation’:
+The standard which the Nebraska Supreme Court has stated is ‘ordinary observation’:

 Absolute invisibility to other persons is not indispensable to concealment of a weapon on or about the person of a defendant, and a weapon is so concealed when it is hidden from ordinary observation.
 State v Hill 577 N.W.2d 259 (1998).